AIDS-Related Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI]

 - Lymph vessels: A network of thin tubes that collect lymph from different parts of the body and return it to the bloodstream.

 - Lymph nodes: Small, bean-shaped structures that filter lymph and store white blood cells that help fight infection and disease.
-Lymph nodes are located along the network of lymph vessels found throughout the body.
-Clusters of lymph nodes are found in the neck, underarm, abdomen, pelvis, and groin.
+Lymph nodes are found along a network of lymph vessels throughout the body.
+Groups of lymph nodes are found in the neck, underarm, mediastinum, abdomen, pelvis, and groin.

-- Spleen: An organ that makes lymphocytes, filters the blood, stores blood cells, and destroys old blood cells.
+- Spleen: An organ that makes lymphocytes, stores red blood cells and lymphocytes, filters the blood, and destroys old blood cells.
 The spleen is on the left side of the abdomen near the stomach.

-- Thymus: An organ in which lymphocytes grow and multiply.
+- Thymus: An organ in which T lymphocytes mature and multiply.
 The thymus is in the chest behind the breastbone.

-- Bone marrow: The soft, spongy tissue in the center of large bones.
-Bone marrow makes white blood cells, red blood cells, and platelets.
+- Bone marrow: The soft, spongy tissue in the center of certain bones, such as the hip bone and breastbone.
+White blood cells, red blood cells, and platelets are made in the bone marrow.

 Lymph tissue is also found in other parts of the body such as the brain, stomach, thyroid gland, and skin.